Janowoj/simple-components/README.md

 // Same DATA prop, same sortOrder and sortBy states, but different UI.

 // How we can we extract the sorting logic and reuse it in different locations of our project?

+// We can create a CUSTOM HOOK.

+##### Custom Hooks:

+// Functions that contain some reusable logic inside of them.

+// Custom hooks ussually reuse bulit-in hooks like useState, useEffect, useRef.

+// Usually easiest to extract logic into a hook, rather than making a hook first.

+##### Our plan:

+1. Make a tuny demo component with a tiny bit of logic inside of it.

+2. Learn a design process to extract that logic into a custom hook.

+3. Go back to SortableTAble and repeat the design process.